mikeboensel/AI_Course/slides/lecture1/pages/what_is_ai.md

 hide: false
 ---
 # We will focus on Machine Learning
+- AI is a buzzword
-- The main driver of recent progress.
+- ML has been the main driver of recent progress.
 - Best simple definition:
     - ### Learning an underlying structure from limited data examples